 If you already have hurricane protection on your home you are off to a great start.
 But, most people are unsure of when to put up hurricane shutters.
 This guide will give you guidance on when to put your hurricane shutters up.

 Why You Need to Put Up Hurricane Shutters

-Simply put, hurricane shutters help protect your home from the potential damage of a hurricane or tropical storm.
+Simply put, hurricane shutters help protect your home and family from the potential damage of a hurricane or tropical storm.

 Hurricanes have the potential to be very dangerous storms for many reasons, including the following dangers:

 - High winds – a hurricane’s high winds can cause a lot of damage due to wind-born debris hitting your home.
 High wind speeds and gusts also cause havoc on your home as well with the potential to destroy windows, roofs, screens, and more.

 - Lots of rain – rain can cause flooding, especially in Southwest Florida.
 It can also cause issues if your windows or doors are not properly protected and get broken.
 It can get into your property from damaged, exposed areas.
 This may lead to interior issues such as mold or rot.

 - Storm surge – storm surge is a major danger in coastal areas, where the sea level increases significantly, causing flooding and surging waters to cause massive damage.

 So, without hurricane shutters or another form of hurricane protection, such as impact windows and doors, your home is left completely vulnerable.